Inflect logo

 Natural Disaster Risk

-Stockholm has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-The region is not prone to significant seismic, cyclonic, or other major disruptive events, making it one of the safest locations globally for critical IT infrastructure.
+Stockholm has a very low risk profile for natural disasters, with an overall INFORM Risk score of 2.1 out of 10, as of September 2025.
+This stability is a key advantage for mission-critical infrastructure.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business